-In the context of identifying and managing conflicts of interests, there are various legal and regulatory requirements which have to be respected.
-This policy explains how FundRock LIS S.A. ("LIS") complies with the following European and local regulatory requirements in relation to conflict of interests:
+In the context of identifying and managing conflicts of interests, there are various Luxembourg legal and regulatory requirements which have to be respected.
+This policy explains, how Sanne LIS S.A.
+(LIS) complies with the following European and local regulatory requirements in relation to conflict of interests:

-- Law of 12 July 2013 on Alternative Investment Fund Managers ("AIFM"); - Law of 17 December 2010 on "undertakings for collective investment ("UCI"), especially regarding the requirements for management companies; - Law of 5 April 1993 on the financial sector; - Law of 30 May 2018 on markets in financial instruments (MiFID); - Commission Delegated Regulation (EU) No 231/2013 of 19 December 2012 supplementing Directive 2011/61/EU of the European Parliament and of the Council; - CSSF Circular 18/698; - CSSF Circular 14/585 on Remuneration Policies and Practices; - Regulation 10-04.
+- Law of 12 July 2013 on Alternative Investment Fund Managers ("AIFM"); - Law of 17 December 2010 on "undertakings for collective investment ("UCI"), especially regarding the requirements for management companies; - Luxembourg Law on the financial sector dated April 5, 1993; - Law of 30 May 2018 on markets in financial instruments (MiFID) - Commisssion Delegated Regulation (EU) No 231/2013 of 19 December 2012 supplementing Directive 2011/61/EU of the European Parliament and of the Council - CSSF Circular 18/698 - CSSF Circular 14/585 on Remuneration Policies and Practices; - Regulation 10-04